sindresorhus/ora/readme.md

 ##### prefixText

-Type: `string`
+Type: `string | () => string`

-Text to display before the spinner.
+Text or text generator to display before the spinner.
 No prefix text will be displayed if set to an empty string.

 ##### spinner